Indoqa/logspace/write-your-own-agent.md

 If you cannot find an *Agent* that collects the information you need or want to track specific processes in your application you can extend Logspace by writing your own *Agent*.

->This tutorial relies on the **ConsoleAgentController** to simplify development and make additional configuration unnecessary.<br/>The *Agent* developed will still be fully compatible with Logspace and can be used with all *AgentControllers*.
+>This tutorial relies on the ```ConsoleAgentController``` to simplify development and make additional configuration unnecessary.<br/>The *Agent* developed will still be fully compatible with Logspace and can be used with all *AgentControllers*.

 ##Prerequisites

-You should be familiar with the [architecture](/architecture) of Logspace so you understand what your *Agent* is supposed to do and which component it is supposed to interact with.
+You should be familiar with the [System Overview](/system-overview) of Logspace so you understand what your *Agent* is supposed to do and which component it is supposed to interact with.

 In order to create your own *Agent* you need the **logspace-agent-api.jar** in your classpath.
 It contains the interfaces defining *Agents*, *AgentCapabilities*, *AgentOrders* and *Events*.

-If your *Agent* will require additional libraries to complete its task, you will need those libraries as well, of course. logspace uses a [Shaded JAR](https://maven.apache.org/plugins/maven-shade-plugin/) for its own libraries, so conflicts with your libraries should be extremely rare.
+If your *Agent* will require additional libraries to complete its task, you will need those libraries as well, of course.
+Logspace uses a [Shaded JAR](https://maven.apache.org/plugins/maven-shade-plugin/) for its own libraries, so conflicts with your libraries should be extremely rare.

 ##The Simplest Agent In The World

-The easiest way to write an *Agent* is to extend the class **io.logspace.agent.api.AbstractAgent**, which handles all infrastructure tasks of your *Agent* without limiting what it can do.
+The easiest way to write an *Agent* is to extend the class ```io.logspace.agent.api.AbstractAgent```, which handles all infrastructure tasks of your *Agent* without limiting what it can do.

 ````java
 import io.logspace.agent.api.AbstractAgent;